Joystream/joystream/meetings/acropolis/README.md

 #### Agenda

 :one:
+OKR grading.

+:two:
 What went wrong with planning and producing specs?

-:two:
+:three:
 Although we ended up releasing almost on time, we were not really ready.
 - We merged non-bug PRs after `Full test` (even worse than `Sub-system`)
 - We found a lot of bugs after `Full test`, that should have been uncovered earlier.
 - The release was poorly managed from a PR/marketing point of view.
 - The weekend before the release put some extra strain on the team.

-:three:
+:four:
 We initially set out to make `issues` in the applicable repos, and add them to the [Release Project](https://github.com/orgs/Joystream/projects/7).
 In practice, we tracked both [forum](https://github.com/Joystream/joystream/issues/47) and [storage](https://github.com/Joystream/joystream/issues/57) progress with a single issue in this repo.
 Should we continue this way?